 In addition to food and smoking-related items, just about anything can be found alongside highways.
 Hubcaps are common, and certainly accidental.
 It is difficult to understand, however, how a battery can fall out of a vehicle accidentally.
 We must conclude, unfortunately, that a few people consciously use the highways as dumps.

-In Northumberland County, 169 miles of highway have been adopted by 70 sponsors at then end of 2003.
-The list of adopted highways along with the list of sponsors (also reproduced below) can be found at the NAPS web site www.geocities.com/northumberlandnaps.
+In Northumberland County, 169 miles of highway have been adopted by 70 sponsors at the end of 2003 (this Stewardship Tip was originally published in January, 2004, and some of the subsequent statements may no longer apply).
 Citizen concern for clean highways is exemplary in Northumberland County, where there are more sponsors than in the other three Northern Neck counties combined.
 But there are some glaring problems.
 A visitor journeying along our major highways will currently find 7 stretches along US 360 and VA 200, 201 and 202 with blue Adopt-a-Highway signs announcing they are “OPEN FOR ADOPTION.”
 The white “OPEN FOR ADOPTION” plates, installed over the previous sponsor’s name, stand out like sore thumbs and announce that some sponsor stopped cleaning the highway, and nobody will assume the responsibility.
 Surely, we can do better!

 Here is a list of abandoned adoption stretches on major highways or visible from them, in addition to two stretches never adopted, together with the names of adjoining adopters.